awsdocs/aws-systems-manager-user-guide/doc_source/what-is-session-manager.md

 ## What Are the Main Features of Session Manager?<a name="session-manager-features"></a>
 + **Support for both Windows and Linux instances**

   Session Manager lets you establish secure connections to your Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
-On\-premises instances are not supported at this time\.
 For a list of supported Windows and Linux operating system types, see [Getting Started with Session Manager](session-manager-getting-started.md)\.
+**Note**
+Session Manager support for on\-premises instances is provided for the advanced\-instances tier only\.
+For information, see [Using the Advanced\-Instances Tier](systems-manager-managedinstances-advanced.md)\.
 + **Console, CLI, and SDK access to Session Manager capabilities**

   You can work with Session Manager in the following ways: